Make Ahead Healthy Breakfast For Kids

 - Daily calories in fat / 9 (total number of calories in 1 gram of fat) = grams of fat per day

 Finally, when choosing vegetables, be creative.
-If your child will balk at a green smoothie, opt for roasted sweet potato or shredded cauliflower and they’ll never know it’s in there.
+If your child will balk at a green smoothie, opt for roasted sweet potato or shredded cauliflower (like in this Verry Berry Smoothie) and they’ll never know it’s in there.

 If you’re ready to try this easy breakfast idea, start with these 10 easy smoothie recipes.